 Typically if you’re looking for an attorney on a search engine and you type something like “Personal Injury Attorney” you will see local attorney websites along with listings on websites like Findlaw.com, Avvo.com, and other legal directories.

-When consumers click on these directory listings do you show up?
+When consumers click on these directory listings, do you show up?
 If not you’re likely missing an opportunity and you’re missing out on a brand impression.
-If someone is doing research on an attorney and sees their website, high Avvo rating, and are listed on other 3rd party websites, they’re going to be more inclined to contact that attorney.
+If someone is researching an attorney and sees their website, high Avvo rating, and are listed on other 3rd party websites, they will be more inclined to contact that attorney.
 Each of these is a potential touchpoint for your brand.

 In most cases, I recommend opting for the free directory listings.
 The paid directory listings will offer increased visibility but they are rarely worth it.

 Check out our list of the top legal directories for law firms here.
 Note: Keep an eye on this!
-As generative AI pulls data from more sources it’s going to be more important than ever to get listed in important places!
+As generative AI pulls data from more sources, it will be more important than ever to get listed in important places!

 14. Answer commonly asked questions online

-This could fall under website marketing strategies as well, but do you get a lot of the same questions from clients?
+This could also fall under website marketing strategies, but do you get many of the same questions from clients?
 If so, this could be your lead generation gold mine.

 - “Should I talk to the insurance company after an accident”